a-turcu/MuTual/README.md

 ```

 ### Generating a FAISS vector database
-We compare the performance of a multiclass classifier finetuned on MuTual alone to that of a model which saw data
+We compare the performance of a multiclass classifier fine-tuned on MuTual alone to that of a model which saw data
 augmentation.
 To this aim, we first create a
 [FAISS](https://huggingface.co/datasets/lighteval/mutual_harness/viewer/mutual_plus/train) database for MMLU and MuTual,
 which helps us to perform similarity search in embedding space.
 The minimal command to create e.g. a MuTual(+) database